 See the problem?
 We collected $45 from the customer to cover our GE Tax expense but we paid $47 to the State of Hawaii.
 This can really add up especially if you have a lot of gross sales (not a bad problem to have).

-To bridge the gap between what a business collects from their customers and what is payed to the state, businesses are allowed (in many cases) to add 4.16% to each sale on Maui (the county with no surcharge), 4.712% to each sale on Oahu and Kauai, and 4.4386% for sales on the big island.
+To bridge the gap between what a business collects from their customers and what is payed to the state, businesses are allowed (in many cases) to add 4.1666% to each sale on Maui (the county with no surcharge), or 4.712% to each sale on Oahu, Kauai, and the big island.